jsonking/cake-manager/README.md

 cd cake-manager-ui
 npm run-script build
 ```
 Note: The above command builds then copies the React application to the `src/main/resources/static` directory.
-The built application files are also checked in so that the application can be started easily.
+The built application files are also checked in there so that the application can be started easily.

 # Containerisation